 But why does it matter?
 Who cares about a disease that won’t kill you?
-Because the effects it can have not only on the life of the person who has it, but the effects on their spouses, partners, loved ones, and friends can be truly detrimental as well.
+Because the effects it can have not only on the life of the person who has it, but on their spouses, partners, loved ones, and friends, can be truly detrimental as well.

-Has your wife or partner ever complained of pain during or after sex, or made “excuses” that it hurts too much to be intimate?
+Has your wife or partner ever complained of pain during or after sex?
+Has she made “excuses” that it hurts too much to be intimate?
 She may have endometriosis.

-Has your daughter, wife, or partner ever been curled up in the fetal position with a heating pad during or around her monthly cycle, missing school, sports, work, or other activities she normally enjoys?
+Has your daughter, wife, or partner ever been curled up in the fetal position with a heating pad during or around her monthly cycle?
+Has she missed school, sports, work, or other activities she normally enjoys?
 She may have endometriosis.

 Have you, as a woman, or your wife or female partner ever experienced difficulty getting pregnant?
 30-40% of women with endometriosis are infertile, and many women aren’t diagnosed until they attempt to conceive.
 You or she may have endometriosis.